HochdruckHummer/wavelog-wp-qso-display/README.md

 Made by Daniel Beckemeier, DO8YDP

-Retrieves Wavelog data via API and displays the QSO numbers per QSO type via shortcodes.
-The Wavelog URL, the API key and the station ID can be configured in the admin area.
+Retrieves Wavelog data via API and displays the QSO numbers per QSO type via shortcodes in Wordpress.
+The Wavelog URL, the API key and the station ID can be configured in the admin area of Wordpress.
 Example site: https://do8ydp.de:

 <img width="1004" alt="Bildschirmfoto 2025-02-12 um 10 45 54" src="https://github.com/user-attachments/assets/df1ac1e0-c673-48e1-9b4b-ecc98a380ae1" />

-This plugin uses static 10 minutes caching time to reduce API calls to the Wavelog instance.
+Attention: This plugin uses static 10 minutes caching time to reduce API calls to the Wavelog instance.
 So allthough this is nearly real-time, there can be a delay of up to ten minutes.

 Installation: